anjalisilva/libraryStatistics/README.md

 ARL.
 The R package contain functions that permit the user to read in data downloaded from the ARL Data Portal and perform visual comparisons using ratios.
-The input data file should be in comma-separated value (.csv) format as directly downloaded from the ARL Data Portal (www.arlstatistics.org/data/main).
+The input data file should be in comma-separated value (.csv) format as directly downloaded from the ARL Data Portal.
 Users must ensure that all variables are selected when downloading data, with columns set to ‘Variables’ and the data sorted by ‘Institution Name’ (which are the default options on ARL Data Portal).
 As such the first column must be labeled ‘Year’, followed by other indicators in any order, such as ‘Institution Name’, ‘Institution type’, etc., as directly downloaded from the ARL Data Portal.
 Data may be downloaded for any number of years and across any number member libraries/institutions (or all) available.

 For the Shiny application, the user is able to upload a dataset in .csv format that is directly downloaded from ARL Data Portal (as explained